voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/analysis.md

    - The time complexity of reinforcement learning algorithms can vary significantly depending on the specific approach, learning rate, and the complexity of the problem.
      `<br><br>`

 Exact algorthms simply check every route and choose the best.
-They guarantees to find the best possible solution, but the the time comlexity is exponential, so it increases vastly as the problem size increases.
+They are guaranteed to find the best possible solution, but the the time comlexity is exponential, so it increases vastly as the problem size increases.
 This means that they can only be used for small data instances (up to 10 cities on an average computer).

 ACO is inspired by behavior of real-world ants and how they use pheromones to communicate with each other.
 For instance, ants use trail pheromones to help other members of their colony to navigate from the nest to the source of food, and then back to the nest.
 ACO is a probabilistic technique that uses a multi-agent method (where agents are artificial ants) and simulates a colony of ants to solve complex optimization problems.